NVSL/QuadClass-Resources/labs/Sensing-And-Control/README.md

 "Clipping" occurs when a measured value exceeds the range the IMU can handle.
 For the gyroscope, this means it rotates too quickly.
 Clipping will show up as a flat plateau where a maximum should be on a graph of the gyro output.
 This is bad, because we will be relying on the integral of the gyro data to approximate Euler angles.

 Use `lsm.setGyroRange()` to adjust range of values the gyros measure to eliminate the clipping.
-Use `lsm.setAccelRange()` to adjust the range of values for the accelerometer.
+Use `lsm.setAccelRange()` to adjust the range of values for the accelerometer so it can measure at least 1G.

 #### Adjust the Output Data Rate (ODR)